mitshah1207/cooper/README.md

 Cooper is a rescue, from the Dog's Trust.
 He was born around 2020 and was found as a stray in Ireland.
 We adopted him in Sept 2023.
 He is a typical border collie that needs mental and physical stimulation.
 He is very affectionate, loving, good with other dogs (submissive with them) and playful.
 He is an extremely quick learner true to his breed.

 ## Daily routine
-Weekdays:
-- Wake up ~7-8am
+- Wakes ~7–8am (when we do)
-- Until the walk, he is keen to play with the ball.
-We do 1-2 'hide' play sessions if he's bugging us.
+- Before walk: eager to play ball; do 1–2 “hide” sessions if needed
-- Walk (approx. 1 - 1.5 hrs) starting anytime between 9:30-10:30am.
-We try to go out when the cars are really low frequency.
-2x per week we would walk to the park for an approx 45 minute fetch session.
-- Then he takes his first meal of the day ~11-12am - in a bowl / Kong Wobbler. **Give probiotic and fibre, by hand feeding with some kibble or putting in the bowl**
+- Walk (1–1.5 hrs) between 9:30–10:30am; aim for very low traffic.
+4x/week: park visit with ~45 min fetch/training
+- First meal ~11am–12pm (bowl or Kong Wobbler).
+Give probiotic + psyllium fibre (hand-feed with kibble or add to bowl).
+We use one teaspoon of psyllium fibre, and make into a gel by mixing it with 4 tablespoons water and letting it rest.
+Then just add it to the kibble.
-- Generally sleeps or rests until dinner
+- Rests/sleeps until evening
-- Dinner ~7pm (either with tricks / hand feed / Kong Wobbler / feeder bowl) **Give probiotic and fibre, by hand feeding with some kibble or putting in the bowl**
-- Between dinner and his evening walk he initially may rest but then has a second wave of energy and wants to play ~9pm (ensure his last meal was at least one hour ago to prevent any gut problems - 'hide' games here too).
-- Walk between 10-11pm ... the later the better so it's quieter in terms of cars.
+- Dinner ~7pm (tricks, hand-feed, Kong Wobbler, or feeder).
+Give probiotic + fibre (same method)
+- ~9pm: second energy burst; play (incl. “hide” games).
+Ensure ≥1 hr after dinner
+- Evening walk 10–11pm (later = quieter traffic)
-- Sleeps when we do in variable locations.
+- Sleeps when we do, in variable spots

-Weekends:
-- We usually don't work on weekends and aim to do a 2-3 hour walk in nature (e.g. Richmond Park, Surrey Hills).
-This is to somewhat 'make up' for a slightly urban set of weekdays for Cooper.
-If he gets more time playing in the park than typical throughout the week, we can dial this down.

 ## Feeding
+Cooper has a very sensitive gut.
+We have to be careful with his feeding bowls - new ones for each meal, and change water twice per day.

 ### Main meals:
 - Twice per day (as per [Daily routine](#daily-routine)), Purina, 140g morning, 140g evening.

 ### If unwell
 - **The first signs of mucus in his poo or loose poo** needs him to starve for 10-12 hours subsequently, then be fed bland diet (the GI diet tin) + prokolin (+/- panacur)
-- Use the GI diet cans (2 per day).
+- Use the GI diet cans (2 cans/day).
 Feed these 2 meals of the day in 4 parts throughout the day.
 - Also, give 5-6mL Prokolin twice per day.
 This is best done with the pill method ([how to video](https://www.youtube.com/watch?v=KV5tZ5oDc6o) and alternatively a [description](https://www.pdsa.org.uk/pet-help-and-advice/pet-health-hub/other-veterinary-advice/how-to-give-your-dog-a-pill)) by 'scraping' most of the paste behind his teeth, he then realises he likes the taste and will lick the rest from your fingers, or if feeding just put it on top of the food.
+Or mix into food if feeding the GI diet can.
 - See also [troubleshooting](#troubleshooting)
 - NB.
 We used to attempt a bland diet (290kCal from potato i.e. 440g boiled unskinned potato + 290kCal from fish i.e. 310g baked white fish) but we don't think he tolerates this.

 ### Treats / long-lasting chews
-- Fish / vegetarian based only (he doesn't tolerate chicken / other things)
-- He needs supervision whilst chewing in case he chokes (never happened before) and access to water afterwards.
+- Fish/vegetarian diet only (doesn’t tolerate chicken/other proteins)
+- Supervise while chewing (choking risk, though never occurred); ensure water available afterwards

 ## Toilet
-- Usually goes twice per day and can last 10-12 hours comfortably without problem.
-Well toilet trained.
-- Poos twice often during a walk (morning) and usually once at night.
-- No accidents at home, however the first 1-2 times he is in a new home setting he will attempt to urine mark (possibly as he's uncastrated).
-We have nappies for this, although lately he hasn't done this at all.
+- Toilets 2x/day; can hold 10–12 hrs comfortably; fully house-trained
+- Typically poos 2-3x on morning walk, once at night
-- Will let you know if he needs to desperately go by scratching on the main door or banging on this (has happened a few times if he has a stomach bug)
+- Signals urgent need by scratching or banging on the door (e.g. if unwell)

 ## Play
 - Will chase a ball endlessly if chucked (and wouldn't know when to stop) - we therefore **don't** encourage non-stop throws.